Answers to common questions about Terminalus functionality and security.

 Yes.
 You can group hosts by projects or environments and move them between groups with drag & drop, so production, staging and client servers stay separate.

-Terminalus works with SSH, SFTP and FTP.
-You can open a terminal session, a file manager session or both for the same host in different tabs.
+Terminalus works with SSH, SFTP and RDP.
+You can open a terminal session, a file manager session, a remote desktop or multiple modes for the same host in different tabs.

 For each host you can create reusable command snippets.
 They appear above the terminal and can be run with a single click, which is handy for frequent maintenance tasks.